 We begin this list with a tried and true method: movies and TV.
 Watching movies and TV in your target language lets you sit back and listen while being entertained on your way to fluency.
 Try to pick shows and movies you’re familiar with so you can keep the subtitles off and focus on listening comprehension.
 It’s an entertaining and effortless way to learn.

 Friends are your secret weapon for learning a foreign language.
 Surrounding yourself with people who like you and enjoy helping you learn your language will save you time.
 Instead of looking up words in the dictionary or watching videos explaining grammar, you can just ask them.
+They can also help you practice and correct your pronunciation.
 They’ll understand you’re trying to learn, and most people are flattered by that.
 This turns a lesson into a conversation which is always much more enjoyable and a lot less work.

 This one doesn’t seem to fit this list, after all, we should be looking for ways to do less work, not more.
 But this one is key.
 It’s best to have a little exposure each day to your target language than to occasionally study a lot.
+Only 20 minutes a day can already have a huge impact.
 By regularly exposing yourself to short bursts of language instruction every day, you don’t have to worry about forgetting what you recently remembered.
 And staying casual with it will make it not feel like work.
 Cramming rarely works, at least not in the long-term.

 True change takes time.
 Don’t try switching from minimal exposure to a language to endless hours of study and review.
 Instead, maybe start by listening to a few songs or watching a couple of commercials in your target language.
 Add a small reward for your efforts to help boost dopamine and develop positive feelings around your new habits.
 Gradually increase these the time you spend experiencing your target language until it becomes a comfortable habit.

 Focus on What Interests You